-According to the Bureau of Labor Statistics, the average Fitness Trainer earned $39,820 in 2018 which breaks down to just over $19/hour.
+According to the Bureau of Labor Statistics, the average personal trainer earned $39,820 in 2018 which breaks down to just over $19/hour.

-According to the website Payscale, most large chain Fitness Gyms such as LA Fitness, Lifetime, and the YMCA pay their Fitness Trainers between $12 – $15/hour.
+According to the website Payscale, most large chain Fitness Gyms such as LA Fitness, Lifetime, and the YMCA pay their personal trainers between $12 – $15/hour.

-The better question though is what “should” you expect to make depending on the type of Fitness Training job and compensation structure you sign up for.
+The better question though is what “should” you expect to make depending on the type of personal trainer job and compensation structure you sign up for.
 That is what we’ll explore in this article.
 The layout of the article is:

 If you invest in reading this whole article, you should have a much stronger ability to set yourself up for earlier and longer-term success in the fitness trainer field.
 Make no mistake, though, you must tangibly help your company make more revenue – and profit – for you to make more money over time.

 Table of Contents